mesosphere/dcos-commons/docs/pages/developer-guide.md

 There are at least two plans defined at any given time for a scheduler: a deploy plan and a recovery plan.

-**Plan managers** determine what steps in a plan should be executed.
+**Plan Managers** determine what steps in a plan should be executed.

-A **plan coordinator** passes relevant information between plan managers so they understand what work other plan managers are doing to avoid contention.
+A **Plan Coordinator** passes relevant information between plan managers so they understand what work other plan managers are doing to avoid contention.
 The output of the plan coordinator is a set of steps that are candidates for execution.

-The **plan scheduler** attempts to match offers from Mesos with the needs of each candidate step.
+The **Plan Scheduler** attempts to match offers from Mesos with the needs of each candidate step.
 If a step’s requirements are met, Mesos operations are performed.
 The operations performed are also reported to the steps so they can determine what state transitions to make.

 The state transitions of steps determine the overall progress of plans as they are the leaf elements of the Plan → Phase → Step hierarchy.